Skip to main content

 Fortunately, you may still have options with University of Iowa Health Care.

-We now have options for patients who are close to meeting surgical weight goals.
-Patients between 40 and 55 BMI who otherwise meet surgical criteria may qualify for the bariatric joint arthroplasty clinic.
-We’ll help you set goals that could make it possible for you to have surgery—and live without chronic pain.
+Patients with a BMI over 40 who otherwise meet surgical criteria may qualify for the bariatric joint arthroplasty clinic.
+We’ll help you set individualized goals based on your body composition, not BMI, that could make it possible for you to have surgery—and live without chronic pain.

 Becoming eligible for joint replacement surgery